PriscilaMonteiro/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+`.for Each` is used for previewing data , it does not automatically returns a new array.
+`.map` is used for converting data, it returns automatically a new array.

 2. Explain the difference between a callback and a higher order function.

+Callback functions are passed into other function as arguments and Higher Order Function receives other function as argument.

 3. Can you explain what a closure is and how you used it in the counter function?

+function summation(n) {
+  let counter = 0;
+  for (let i = 1; i <= n; i++) {
+    counter += i;
+  }
+  return counter;
+}

+console.log(summation(4));

+Closure is a combination of a function and its ability to remember variables in the outer scope.
+It is used for inheritance, the inner function always has access to the arguments of its outer function.
+In the Loop, if you use the keyword "let", in each iteration you will have a new i.
+In other words, each iteration of the loop creates a new closure.

 4. Describe the four principles of the 'this' keyword.

+Window/Global Object Binding: 'this' is the window/global object in non-strict mode, and undefined in strict mode.

+Implicit Biding: when 'this' is pointed to the left of the dot when the function is called.

+New Binding: When a function is invoked as a constructor function using the keyword 'new', this points to the new object that's created.

+Explicit Biding: We can explicitly tell that this is pointed to a certain value when we use call, apply or bind.

 5. Why do we need super() in an extended class?
+Super is a keyword that refers to the parent class.
+Super calls the constructor of the parent class and access the parent's properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.